 The fuse panel includes fuses for the boat's equipment.
-The fuse panel is located in the toilet room.
+The fuse panel is located on the front cabin wall.

 The fuses are in the form of trip switches that break the circuit and spring up when tripped.
 Do not reset the switch before you have found out the reason for the breaker tripping.
 After that press the switch back down.